Tobias Krause: Editor-in-Chief

 David Tunnicliffe: Senior Editor – English

 David heads up our English-language editorial team and is also in charge of maintaining the statistics side of WEC-Magazin.
 Hailing originally from Kenilworth in the UK, David has lived in Sonneberg, Germany for almost a decade.
 He grew up watching an old VHS copy of Steve McQueen’s Le Mans and early-hour wake-up calls to watch the likes of Nigel Mansell and Damon Hill win F1 world titles.

 David’s first visit to Le Mans came in 2011 with the seminal Audi-Peugeot battle.
 Needless to say he was hooked right there and then!
 Since then, he has returned to the Circuit de la Sarthe on four more occasions and also travelled to numerous other FIA WEC races to cover the race action for WEC-Magazin.

 Away from WEC-Magazin, David is also a big fan of football and US sportscar racing.
 He is also a keen film photographer and runs the website Racing on Film.

 Dominic Krause: Senior Editor – German

-Dominic has been a firm fixture of WEC-Magazin right from day one.
+Dominic has been a firm fixture of WEC-Magazin team right from day one.
 Together with Tobias, Dominic laid the foundations for the first independent WEC-dedicated website back in 2013.
 Now at university studying media studies, Dominic is still involved in an editorial role for the German-language website and also coordinates WEC-Magazin’s social media channels.

 Dominic has been in to motorsport since he was a kid.
 Besides Formula 1, ADAC GT Masters and the DTM were an almost constant presence in his life while growing up.
 The formation of the FIA WEC grabbed Dominic’s attention straight away, and has been a firm part of his weekend racing viewing ever since.